 In addition to network and physical security, the logical security plans are a fundamental layer of protection.
 These plans are the key to protecting administrative information and describe the procedures by which system privileges are granted, passwords maintained, security monitored and issues communicated.

-System privileges are authorized by the Department Head or designated Department security manager and centrally assigned by ITS System Administrators in the Database Services group.
-Department Heads include the Dean of Admissions, Registrar, Controller, Associate VP for Human Resources, Director of Financial Aid, etc.
+System privileges are authorized by the Department Head or designated Department security manager and centrally assigned by ITS system administrators in the Enterprise Services group.
+Department Heads include the Vice President & Dean of Admissions, Registrar, Controller, VP for Human Resources, Director of Financial Aid, etc.

 Faculty and staff granted access to institutional data may do so only to conduct College business.
 In this regard, employees must:

 - Respect the confidentiality and privacy of individuals whose records they access